 Lorin Benedict is an improvising vocalist (scat singer, essentially) living in Emeryville, California.
 He attempts to introduce more structurally involved elements into the field of vocal improvisation.
 Most of his work in this area is centered loosely in the jazz idiom.
 Recently, Lorin has co-led small groups (duos, trios) in which the roles of the musicians are somewhat mutable even in contexts where highly structured forms are being played.
 Examples include Bleeding Vector with Berkeley guitarist Eric Vogler, and another duo project with east bay saxophonist Kasey Knudsen.
 Together, these three musicians jointly lead the trio project, The Holly Martins.
 He has also co-led another duo project with Brooklyn-based drummer Sam Ospovat.
 Lorin joined the fold of musicians rather late in life, at the age of 31, after many years of listening to recordings and live performances, many of which involved members of his immediate family (all of whom are/were orchestral musicians in the western classical tradition).

-Since becoming professionally active in 2003, Lorin has performed and/or recorded as a side-man in groups led by the following bandleaders (among others): Howard Wiley, John Schott, Sheldon Brown, Steve Coleman, Ches Smith, Sam Ospovat, Malik Ameer, Donald Bailey, Mitch Marcus, Noam Lemish, Jed Holtman, Adam Theis, Josh Smith, Ramon & Jessica (Dina Maccabee and Jesse Olsen Bay), Logan Kane, Pamela Z, Ron Shalom, Myles Boisen, Lisa Mezzacappa, Anthony Coleman II, Aaron Kruziki, Chase Jackson, Graham Connah, Phillip Greenlief, Jacob Rex Zimmerman, T.D.
+Since becoming professionally active in 2003, Lorin has performed and/or recorded as a side-man in groups led by the following bandleaders (among others): Howard Wiley, John Schott, Sheldon Brown, Steve Coleman, Ches Smith, Sam Ospovat, Malik Ameer, Donald Bailey, Mitch Marcus, Noam Lemish, Jed Holtman, Adam Theis, Josh Smith, Ramon & Jessica (Dina Maccabee and Jesse Olsen Bay), Logan Kane, Pamela Z, Ron Shalom, Myles Boisen, Lisa Mezzacappa, Anthony Coleman II, Aaron Kruziki, Caroline Davis, Chase Jackson, Graham Connah, Phillip Greenlief, Jacob Rex Zimmerman, T.D.
 Skatchit (Tom Nunn & David Michalak), Sharp and Fine Dance Company.

 He has co-led groups in performance and/or recording with: Eric Vogler, Kasey Knudsen, Ben Goldberg, Sam Ospovat, Ron Heglin, Louis Cole, Malik Ameer, Ian Carey, Kurt Kotheimer, Jen Shyu, Jill Burton, Jacob Rex Zimmerman, Jed Holtman, Jason Levis, Bryan Bowman, Luke Westbrook, Maria Grand, Caroline Davis.